13 Best Static Code Analysis Tools For 2025

 Cons

-- Free plan is limited to 100 tests per month.
+- The free plan is limited to 100 tests per month.

 - Scan times can be slower compared to some alternatives.